sbhardwaj7529/LovelyOrdersApp/README.md

 ### API Endpoints
 The code defines three API views for an order management system using Django and Django Rest Framework:

-1. OrderById: This API view retrieves an order by its order_id.
+1. `OrderById`: This API view retrieves an order by its order_id.
 It inherits from the generics.RetrieveAPIView class provided by Django Rest Framework, which is specifically designed for handling single object retrieval.
 The view sets the following attributes:

 - queryset: The dataset the view should use is all Order objects in the database.
 - serializer_class: The OrderSerializer class is responsible for converting order data into a JSON format that can be sent as a response.
 - lookup_field: The field name used for looking up an order is 'order_id'.
 When a client sends a GET request to the endpoint associated with this view, the system will look for the order with the specified order_id and return its serialized data as a JSON response.

-2. AverageProductsInOrders: This API view calculates the average number of products across all orders.
+2. `AverageProductsInOrders`: This API view calculates the average number of products across all orders.
 It inherits from the generics.GenericAPIView class, which is a base class for creating custom API views in Django Rest Framework.
 The view defines a get method that does the following:

 - Check if the average number of products is available in the cache using the cache key "average_products".
 - If the cached value is not found, it retrieves all Order objects from the database.